Letters/Info for FamiliesLetter to Parent 24th February 2020

 How will you ensure children social distance?

-Children, and staff where possible, will only mix in a small, consistent group and that small groups or ‘bubble’ will stay away from other people and groups.
+Children, and staff where possible, will only mix in a consistent group, which will be referred to as a 'mega bubble' and that ‘bubble’ will stay away from other people and year/phase groups.
 Brief, transitory contact, such as passing in a corridor, is considered a low risk however the school has adopted a one way system to reduce the likelihood of this further.

 Are before and after school clubs possible?